David Bowie's life in pictures

 Remembering David Bowie

 On Jan.
-10 2016, music industry great David Bowie died at 69 after fighting cancer for 18 months.
-In honor of the late star, take a look back at his unparalleled life, ahead.
+10, 2016, music legend David Bowie died at 69 after a battle with cancer.
+But his legacy lives on.
+In honor of what would have been Bowie's 72nd birthday on Jan.
+8, take a look back at his unparalleled life.

 In the mid-1960s, David Bowie began to make a name for himself with early Davy Jones projects.
 The future superstar dropped singles including "Liza Jane" and "You've Got a Habit of Leaving" in 1964 and 1965, years before the release of his debut studio album.